peterhinch/micropython-nano-gui/DRIVERS.md

 Owing to the long refresh periods some synchronisation is necessary.
 This comprises `ready` and `wait_until_ready` methods.
 The `ready` method immediately returns a `bool` indicating if the hardware can accept data.
-The `wait_until_ready` method blocks until the device is ready to accept data.
-This is all that is required for synchronous applications.
-The `.show.` method calls `wait_until_ready` at the end, removing the need for explicit synchronisation in the application.
-The cost is that display refresh blocks for a long period.
+The `wait_until_ready` method blocks until the device is ready to accept data - i.e. the physical refresh is complete.
+The `.show` method terminates when data has been copied to the device.
+At this point physical refresh is in progress: the user can determine when refresh is complete with `.ready` or `.wait_until_ready` methods.

 ### 7.7.1 Asyncio support